bgstack15/bgscripts/usr/share/bgscripts/docs/README.txt

 - Moved host-bup.conf to example directory.
 - Fixed package so it actually does desktop-file-install of resize if spice-vdagent is present.
 - Fixed package so it uses %{_presetdir}.
+- Added bgscripts-version.txt file.
+- Fixed newscript to use $( which vi ) and also for chmod.